 - Anyone who passed into Top Black, Silver or Gold as a skier

-- Anyone who passed into Black as a snowboarder
+- Anyone who passed into Black or Top Black as a snowboarder

 - Apprentice Instructors who passed Blizzard’s renowned Rainbow Exam